 |Deinonychus skeletal mount on display at the American Museum of Natural History in New York.|

 When alive, despite its size, Deinonychus possessed weapons which would have made it a formidable predator.
 The most obvious were the feet, each possessing a second digit with an almost five inch long "killer claw" which could be held above the ground when not in use to prevent wear, and swung forward for stabbing, when attacking.
 Each of the hands was equipped with three long fingers, each tipped with a hook-shaped claw, as well.
 Inside the mouth, Deinonychus had many small, blade like teeth, which were serrated.
 The jaws of this dinosaur were designed for slicing off bite-sized pieces of meat.
 Deinonychus' tail was long (took up about half of its total body length) and had small bony rods running down its length.
 We call these structures ossified tendons, which are present in a lot of different kinds of dinosaurs.
 They would have made the tail stiff, like a fishing pole, and would have helped the dinosaur make sharper turns while running.
-Although only bones have ever been found, it is likely Deinonychus was covered in feathers just like a bird, based on more well-preserved remains of other dinosaurs which were extremely closely related to it.
+Although only bones have ever been found, it is likely Deinonychus was covered in feathers just like a bird, based on more well-preserved remains of other dinosaurs which were extremely closely related to it and predated it, like Velociraptor and Microraptor.

 |Deinonychus food diagram|

 Eggs that are believed to have belonged to Deinonychus have also been discovered.
-It all started when the rock from which a Deinonychus skeleton was extracted were examined more closely.
+It all started when the rocks from which a Deinonychus skeleton was extracted were examined more closely.
 It was discovered that they contained dinosaur eggshells.
 The next question was whether or not the Deinonychus was eating the eggs, which could have belonged to another dinosaur, or if it the eggs were its own and it was protecting them.
 Soon after, tiny bones, called gastralia, were discovered with the eggshells.
 Gastralia, or belly ribs, as they are sometimes called, are found on the underside of a dinosaur's torso.
 This suggested that the Deinonychus' chest and belly were in contact with the eggs, and it very well may have been incubating them, much like parent birds do today.
 Not only does this support the idea that Deinonychus was guarding its own eggs, it also suggests that Deinonychus was endothermic! ("warm-blooded") Think about it.
-Only an animal that gave off its own body heat would brood eggs to keep them warm.
+Only an animal that produces its own body heat would brood eggs to keep them warm.
 Ectothermic ("cold-blooded") animals, like lizards and crocodiles, rely on the sun, decomposing nesting material, or other outside sources of warmth to incubate their eggs.
 (There are exceptions, like some pythons who incubate their eggs, creating warmth with muscle friction, but this is an exception, not a norm.)
 What a great find!

 That is all for this week!
 As always feel free to comment below or on our facebook page!